FedIIC: Towards Robust Federated Learning for Class-Imbalanced Medical Image Classification: Experiments

 \subsection{Ablation Study}

-{ } To validate the effectiveness of each component in FedIIC, a series of ablation studies are conducted on \textit{Real}, \textit{ICH}, and \textit{ISIC} following the same experimental details described in Section \ref{s4}.
-Quantitative results are summarized in Table. \ref{abalation}.
+To validate the effectiveness of each component in FedIIC, a series of ablation studies are conducted on \textit{ISIC} and \textit{ICH} following the same experimental details described in Section \ref{details}.
+Quantitative results are summarized in Tab. \ref{abalation}.
 Under severe global imbalance, FedAvg is struggling.
-With the introduction of DALA, the performance of FedAvg is effectively improved (\textit{i.e.}, an average increase of 9.45\%, 9.63\%, and 3.09\% for \textit{Real}, \textit{ICH}, and \textit{ISIC} respectively).
-It is consistent with the analysis in \cite{kang2019decoupling, shang2022federated} that the bias caused by class imbalance mainly exists in classifiers, and calibrating the classifiers is the most efficient way for balanced learning.
-Based on this, introducing either intra- or inter-client contrastive learning is helpful, indicating their benefits for better representation learning under data imbalance.
-It should be noted that separately introducing intra- and inter-client contrastive learning to \textit{Real} is less effective compared to both \textit{ICH} and \textit{ISIC}, mainly due to highly limited training data in total.
-Comparatively, jointly adopting both intra- and inter-client contrastive learning is beneficial across all settings.
+With the introduction of DALA, the performance is improved in BACC but degraded in F1.
+It is consistent with the quantitative results between CReFF and FedAvg on \textit{ICH} in Tab. \ref{compare}, indicating the limitation of only eliminating class bias through classifier calibration while ignoring attribute bias.
+The above results validate the necessity of addressing the imbalance in feature learning for performance improvement.
+Therefore, introducing either intra- or inter-client contrastive learning for better representation learning under class imbalance is beneficial in both BACC and F1.
 By combining all the components, FedIIC achieves the best overall performance, outperforming FedAvg with large margins.